10 healthy habits for women in 30s

 - Monitoring blood pressure and cholesterol to assess heart health at least every two years; more frequently if levels are elevated or if there are additional risk factors.

-- Conducting a blood sugar test to identify early diabetes signs, especially if overweight or with a family history
+- Conducting a blood sugar test to identify early blood sugar regulation issues, especially if overweight or with a family history.

 - Performing a thyroid function test to assess hormonal levels if experiencing symptoms such as fatigue or weight changes

-- Getting a breast examination and mammogram if there’s a family history of breast cancer.
+- Getting a breast examination and mammogram if there’s a family history of breast conditions.

 - Undergoing a bone density test for individuals at risk for osteoporosis.
 It is generally recommended for women over 65, but earlier screening may be appropriate for those with risk factors such as a family history of osteoporosis, low body weight, smoking, or premature menopause.